dovca/fp-js/README.md

 ![Dependecy graph](https://raw.githubusercontent.com/dovca/fp-js/master/dependencies.svg?sanitize=true)

-Functions with rectangular nodes use operators that could possibly be removed.
-Download the raw image and open locally in your web browser for bonus interactivity!
+Functions with rectangular nodes use operators that could possibly be removed or refactored.
+Clone the project and open the graph locally in your browser for bonus interactivity!